khulnasoft/AiKit/docs/overview/deep_dive/formatting.rst

 .. image:: https://github.com/khulnasoft/khulnasoft.github.io/blob/main/img/externally_linked/deep_dive/formatting/pycharm_error.png?raw=true
    :alt: git commit error in PyCharm

-We recommend you commit your code from the terminal when you contribute to Ivy.
+We recommend you commit your code from the terminal when you contribute to Aikit.
 But if you want to commit from your IDE, you can always either click on "Show Command Output" or "Show details in console" to see the error message.

 And be aware that some of the linters we use format your code automatically like ``black`` and ``autoflake``.
 So you